 If you’re spending money driving traffic to your website or online store with Facebook, Google, or Instagram ads, there is a good chance you have a very targeted message.
-You know exactly who you are trying to reach and what page you want to send them to.
-In order to get the most return on your ad spend, you should be matching you advertising messages with the messages that a visitor sees when they land on your site.
+You know exactly who you want to reach and where you want to send them.
+In order to get the most return on your ad spend, you should be matching your advertising messages with the messages that a visitor sees when they land on your site.

 The two main components of message matching are:

 - Connecting your headlines